21 Top-Rated Attractions & Places to Visit in Atlanta, GA

 The History Museum features changing exhibitions and a permanent collection with topics such as the American Civil War, Folk Art of the South, and various other exhibits related to the history of Atlanta.

 The historic houses range in age from the 1860s to the 1920s and offer a glimpse of life during these time periods.
-The Margaret Mitchell House contains the apartment where Mitchell wrote Gone with the Wind.
+Are you a fan of American literature?
+If so, the Margaret Mitchell House is a must-visit and contains the apartment where Mitchell wrote Gone with the Wind.
 The guided tour includes a look at this room as well as a brief film and exhibition on Margaret Mitchell.

-The six historic gardens include both natural areas and formal gardens.
-The Frank A. Smith Rhododendron Garden is at its best in spring, when the rhododendrons and azaleas are in bloom.
-Visitors can also see an 1860s-style garden at the Tullie Smith Farm.
+The six historic gardens are certainly fun to explore, too, and include both natural areas and formal gardens.
+The Frank A. Smith Rhododendron Garden, is at its best in spring when the rhododendrons and azaleas are in bloom.
+You should also plan on visiting the 1860s-style garden at the Smith Farm, a small former plantation from the 1860s.

 Address: 130 West Paces Ferry Road NW, Atlanta, Georgia

 Who doesn't like LEGO?
-One of the city's top family attractions, the LEGOLAND Discovery Center Atlanta, give fans young and old a great excuse to indulge their passion for these little plastic building blocks.
+One of the city's top family attractions, the LEGOLAND Discovery Center Atlanta gives fans young and old a great excuse to indulge their passion for these little plastic building blocks.

 Located in the high-end Phipps Plaza, a ritzy shopping mall to the north of downtown Atlanta, LEGOLAND Discovery Center Atlanta opened in 2012 and offers plenty of fun activities.
 Highlights include a LEGO scale model of the city featuring top points of interest, including the Georgia Aquarium and the Fox Theatre, constructed from no less than 1.5 million bricks.